AddressPhoneHours

 Let’s walk through how the law defines wrongful termination, what it looks like in California, and what next steps are available for workers who think they have a case.

-What is Wrongful Termination?
+What is Wrongful Termination in California?

-Wrongful termination in California refers to the illegal firing of an employee.
-This typically involves discriminatory actions such as age, disability, or pregnancy-based firings.
 If you believe you’ve been wrongfully terminated in California, you may have grounds to take legal action against your former employer.

-If you believe you’ve been wrongfully terminated in California, you have legal options.
 To pursue a wrongful dismissal claim, you must demonstrate that your employer terminated you in violation of California labor laws or public policy.

-For an employee to have grounds for a wrongful termination lawsuit, they must be able to show that their boss has broken the law in some way by firing them.
+In other words, for an employee to have grounds for a wrongful termination lawsuit, they must be able to show that their boss has broken the law in some way by firing them.

 So employers are free to fire employees as long as they don’t violate the various employee rights laws that exist.
 Below, we explain some of the most important of these employment laws.